Political Science (POLS)

 POLS 2300.
 Intro to Political Theory.
 3 Hours.

-For students interested politics or planning to major in political science.
-Examines the ideas about government from Plato to John Rawls, including Aristotle, Augustine, Aquinas, Machiavelli, Hobbs, Locke, Montesquieu, Rousseau, Hume, Burke, Kant, Mill, and Marx.
-Covers ideas about the relationship between those who govern and those who are governed; about the nature of the good life and the role of government in achieving it; about ideas of how those who govern are to be chosen; about the necessity of limits, if any, on those who govern; and about the correct balance between freedom for the individual and the authority of the state.
-Students will read from the works of the great political thinkers and write criticisms and comparisons of those thinkers' ideas. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Identify and understand the basic ideas of the major political philosophers in the western tradition including Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, Kant, Bentham, Marx, and Mill.
+Examines ideas about government from Plato to John Rawls.
+Covers ideas about the relationship between those who govern and those what are governed; about the nature of the good life and of the role of the government in achieving it; about ideas of how those who govern are to be chosen; about the necessity of limits, if any, on those who govern; and about the correct balance between freedom for the individual and the authority of the state.
+Students will read from the works of several great political thinkers, and compare and contrast their contributions. *COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Identify and understand the basic ideas of the major political philosophers in the western tradition such as Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, Kant, Bentham, Marx, and Mill.
 2. Analyze the ideas of selected political philosophers.
 3. Argue and write analytically and coherently about significant issues and problems in Political Philosophy.
 4. Learn about Political Philosophy by reading significant authors and authoritative texts.
-SP (even).

 Internship in Political Science designed to provide students with practical work experience in local, state or national government institutions.
 Potential opportunities include state legislature or congressional internship programs.
 Repeatable up to 12 credits subject to graduation restrictions. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Apply their knowledge of American political institutions and concepts in real-life settings to both assist their employer and strengthen their own understanding.
 2. Employ analytical, writing and verbal communication skills to complete job-related tasks.
 3. Learn about and understand current political issues in the context of their internship duties.
 4. Develop lasting relationships with policymakers which will serve them in future career development.
 Prerequisite: Instructor permission.
 FA, SP, SU.